OSGeo/PROJ-CRS-Explorer/README.md

 Selecting the checkboxes next to the "areas of use" will display a rectangle in the map.

+Use the `Filter by name` form to search on the Name column.

 ## Why
 Many people asked "Which coordinate (reference) system should I use in my project/country/state/location?" or "Really, there is a vertical one in my country?".